 - Make a list of all medicines, vitamins or supplements that you're taking.

 - Consider taking a family member or friend along.
 Sometimes it can be difficult to remember all the information provided during an appointment.
 Someone who goes with you may remember something that you missed or forgot.
 That person can help you understand what your health care team is telling you.

 - Write down questions to ask your doctor.

-Your time with your doctor is limited, so preparing a list of questions can help you make the most of your time together.
-List your questions from most important to least important in case time runs out.
-For a brain tumor, some basic questions to ask your doctor include:
+Your time with your health care provider is limited.
+Prepare a list of questions to help you make the most of your time together.
+Identify the three questions that are most important to you.
+List the rest of the questions from most important to least important in case time runs out.
+For a brain tumor, some basic questions to ask include:

 - What type of brain tumor do I have?

 - Is my brain tumor cancerous?